EOSgithub/linked-blog-starter-md/Xander's Axe.md

 ---
 ***Anathema***
+*"...not wrought for beasts... but for the end of ages...*
+*...born of starmetal... fallen through fate... shaped to end what should never die...*
-"*...to the hand that dares... even Olympus... bares its throat...*
+*...to the hand that dares... even Olympus... bares its throat...*
 *...raised by mortal will... to unmake... kings of heaven...*
-*...not wrought for beasts... but for the end of ages...*
-*...born of starmetal... fallen through fate... shaped to end what should never die...*
 *...Anathema...
 Anathema...
 Anathema...*"